soraxas/firmware/README.md

     $repeatFor 1 @-2        //decrement register 1; if it is non-zero, return by two commands to the tapKey command
     $noOp                   //note the @ character - it resolves relative address to absolute (i.e., adds current adr)
     $default: tapKey b      //$<string>: denotes a label, which can be used as jump target

+## Example Keymaps

+I am including my user config in examples/mirroring_keymap.json as an advanced example of abilities of UHK with this firmware.
+Some basic documentation is included within the keymap as description of layers in Agent.

+Main features:
+- Mirroring setup which allows you to write right-hand key by your left hand.
+(And generally, to use all other features.)
+- Experimental subset of VIM bindings.
+Possibly buggy, incomplete and maybe even dangerous.
+- Some application-specific auxiliaries.

+**DO NOT FORGET TO BACKUP YOUR OWN USER CONFIG BEFORE IMPORTING SOMEONE ELSE'S CONFIG!!!**

+If you wish to feature your keymap here, feel free to post a PR or a ticket with the keymap and a brief summary of features.

 ## Reference manual